Brittle code that crashes on missing keys

 The Three Pillars

-The ecosystem is built on three fundamental pillars, each answering a core question about data:
+The ecosystem organizes around three fundamental questions about data:

 Tools for finding and extracting values from within documents.